Homomorphism-of-H/Homomorphism-of-H/README.md

-I'm a hobbyist mathematician and programmer, I program mainly in rust and python but am open to trying near about anything else.
-I use NixOS btw.
+I'm a mathematician and programmer.
+Most of my projects are in Rust and Python, with a hearty dash of Nix.